togakangaroo/togakangaroo.github.io/about.md

 A popular buzzword, CQRS is often misunderstood and more often misused.
 Less of an architecture than a set of related techniques and an architectural flavor, it is an important and powerful technique to have in your arsenal.
 This talk discusses traditional CQRS, breaks it down to its essence, and discusses a lightweight alternative by which an application can be created without much of the overhead while maintaining a straightforward transition path to a fully CQRS style.

+@ Gnocode

 ### History of the Web

 [Slides](https://docs.google.com/presentation/d/1qUiHKZtDV-HB8rrP3EUU0HwoP4z2mSKrx8hLguB55Rc/edit#slide=id.p)
 [Bibliography](https://gist.github.com/togakangaroo/3309a873a99397d3e54c8bb55e944c5c)

-My most common and well-recieved talk.

 In order to understand things at a deeper level, it often helps to understand why things are the way that they are.
 And the web is a weird place for a lot of weird reasons.
 This talk is a deep dive into the history of the development web, with plenty of stories, personalities, and original research.
 Understand the history of HTML, CSS, and Javascript, and use that understanding to predict where we might go in the future.

+@ Jazzcon, Sql Saturday, Gnocode, Active 8, Technology Leadership Summit, Barcamp Nola, Opspark, Operation Code, Many various usergroups

 ### Personal Security on the Internet

 [Slides](https://docs.google.com/presentation/d/1YccuuWBiGZaoRkHjaoyQMhnZRfXY9av72TtZpUJa1WA/edit#slide=id.p)

-Borne out of a presentation to bootcampers on personal and web application security and why they are now on the front lines, this lightweight and well recieved talk covers such topics as proper password storage, password management, https, and basic device security.
+Born out of a presentation to bootcampers on personal and web application security and why they are now on the front lines, this lightweight and well recieved talk covers such topics as proper password storage, password management, https, and basic device security.

+@ Barcamp Nola, Several usergroups, Opspark

 ### Tech Terms for Non-Technical Techies